 Why is the question of fault so important?

 Insurance companies need to know who is at fault to determine who should be held financially responsible for the collision and resulting damage and injuries.
 When multiple parties are to blame, the cost is apportioned between insurance companies.

 This is due to Illinois’s “comparative negligence” rule.
 In this system, each party’s fault is compared in terms of percentages, leaving each party liable to pay for their respective percentage of fault.

 Example: Cars A and B are stopped at a red light, though Car B has no brake lights on.
 Car C comes speeding from behind and fails to stop in time, rear-ending Car B. In turn, Car B smashes into the vehicle in front.
 In this accident, Car C may be found responsible for 90 percent of the damages, while the 10 percent falls on Car B.

 This is important even when you are the plaintiff (claimant) in a multi-vehicle crash case.
 If you are found to be partly at-fault in the accident, your compensation could be reduced accordingly.
 For instance, if you were 10 percent liable, you may receive only 90 percent of your total payment.

 In addition, Illinois follows the “modified comparative negligence” doctrine with a 51 percent bar.
 It requires that you must not be more liable than other parties if you wish to claim damages.
 Your fault in the wreck must therefore not be 51 percent or more.
 If you reach this threshold, you would not receive any compensation at all.

-Hire a lawyer to help you pursue every at-fault party in your accident, ensuring your maximum compensation.
+Hire an experienced Chicago multi car accident attorney to help you pursue every at-fault party in your accident, ensuring your maximum compensation.

 How is the question of fault determined?